denilsonbarahona/InspireMusic/README.md

 ```

 ### Install
-InspireMusic requires Python 3.8, PyTorch 2.0.1.
+InspireMusic requires Python 3.8, PyTorch 2.0.1, flash attention 2.6.2.
 To install InspireMusic, you can run one of the following:

 - Install Conda: please see https://docs.conda.io/en/latest/miniconda.html
 - Create Conda env: